chryzsh/DarthSidious/domain-admin-in-30-minutes.md

 * winter2017
 * christmas2017
 * Christmas2017

-* Now we need a place to try the passwords.
+Now we need a place to try the passwords.
 Trying to authenticate with a lot of failures on SMB may be detected and this stuff is way easier to set up in Burp anyway.
 We load up a list of usernames and passwords with Burp Intruder and point it to the external OWA e-mail server that really wasn't that hard to guess.

 `www.mail.customer.com`

+Now we just run it for all 500 users with those four passwor